gagemriley/TuitionCalculator/README.md

 A responsive tuition calculator for LCCC that determines cost based on semester credit hours taken and residency, created as a school project.

 ## Objectives:
-[x] Use external CSS, JavaScript, and PHP include files.
+[:heavy_check_mark:] Use external CSS, JavaScript, and PHP include files.

 [x] Use PHP calculations for tuition chart.